zeusta/Docs/extensions/Guide By Business Flow/Ecommerce-Management/Magento 2.md

 ✓	**Path: Reward points > Manage points balances**

-	There are two ways to change the point balance of a customer.
+There are two ways to change the point balance of a customer:

 The first way is to enter the **Change Balance** in the **Reward Points** session as mentioned above.

 The second way to change points, which can be done to many customers at the same time, is illustrated below: